 Complimentary media tickets may not be available during holiday periods or without advance notice.

-FOR ADVERTISING AND PARTNERSHIP INQUIRIES:
+FOR EVENT, SPONSORSHIP, AND PARTNERSHIP INQUIRIES:

 Due to the large volume of unsolicited advertising and partnership proposals that we receive, we apologize if we do not immediately respond to these types of inquiries.